All About Rafting the Snake River

 White water rafting on the Snake River is a truly epic experience.
 For those who have not experienced the high desert landscape, there is nothing quite like it.
 Whether it’s the dry, pristine desert air, bright stars, or rushing cold water underneath you as you bask in the sun, it’s unlike anything else in the world.

-While there are desirable floats upriver, the best rafting (we wholeheartedly believe, especially for whitewater) on the Snake is through Hells Canyon.
+While there are desirable floats upriver, the best rafting — we wholeheartedly believe — is white water rafting in Hells Canyon.

 Part of the wonder of rafting is getting away from it all and experiencing the awe of nature.
-Hells Canyon provides just this opportunity.
+White water rafting in Hells Canyon provides just this opportunity.
 Unlike many other popular rafting trips that take you through remote wilderness areas, this trip can be completed in under a week.
 Compare that to the Grand Canyon, which lasts up to 3 weeks!

 Other activities on the Snake River